WhiteOlivierus/ESP8266-cpp-dev-container/Readme.md

 Now you can restart your `dev container` in `vscode`.

+**NOTE:** Because WSL does not support usb passthrough yet, everytime you disconnect the usb device you will have to repeat the `usbipd wsl attach` command.
+I'm looking for a solution, but it's not there yet.

 #### Setup wsl2 with ubuntu

 This is very well documented.
 Just follow the links below.